 It was the noise.
 The endless reviews.
 The 47-tab research sessions.
 The paralysis that comes from choice when every option looks like it might be the right one.

-Every founder we know has the same story.
+Every creator and founder we know has the same story.
 You decide to build something.
-You start researching tools.
-Three weeks later you're 200 tabs deep, you've watched 12 hours of YouTube reviews, and you still don't know which email platform to pick.
+You start researching AI tools.
+Three weeks later you're 200 tabs deep, you've signed up for 8 free trials, and you still don't know if Jasper or Writesonic is better for your newsletter.

 Meanwhile, your product sits unbuilt.
 Your idea cools.
 Your momentum evaporates.